 While sexual discomfort is a familiar feeling for many people, few people talk about it and less than 50% of people actually do something about it.
 No, dryness down there is not only related to menopause.
 Thus a vast majority of people, especially women in intercourse with the opposite sex, actually put up with uncomfortable coitus even though nine out of ten people will tell you that sex with lubricant feels much better and is more likely to lead to orgasm(s).
 Durex and other brands through sex-positive campaigns, trying to reclaim the word moist for instance, have tried to destigmatise sexual discomfort while promoting the use of lubrification.

 On the flip side, the practice of bareback sex or barebacking (i.e. sex without a condom, sometimes without lubricant as well) among men who have sex with men glamourised the non-usage of any sexual protection/facilitator, at times endangering the safety of the partners.
-While the practice already puts all partners at an increased risk of contracting STDs or HIV, it is oftentimes rooted in outdated masculine ideals.
-The underlying assumption that one should ‘take it like a man’ (i.e. without condoms or lubricant) has been perpetuated by the pornography industry where very few videos actually show the use of lubricant during anal penetration, normalising these kind of practices.
+If harm reduction strategies, such as seropositioning or PrEP, are not put in place, the practice may put all partners at an increased risk of contracting STDs or HIV.
+There is also an underlying assumption that one should ‘take it like a man’ (i.e. without condoms or lubricant) has been perpetuated by the pornography industry where very few videos actually show the use of lubricant during anal penetration, normalising these kinds of practices.
 And since neither cum nor spit are equivalent substituents, we must stop romanticising their utilisation in lieu of lubricant.
 Between water-based, oil-based, or water-based flavoured, it seems people already have enough to go nuts (no pun intended)!

 All in all, have some fun or don’t – your call, but do not forget that sometimes, it’s better for it to be wetter!